R. Kelly avoids lengthy add-on to 30-year prison sentence

 “Now you are here … because there is something wrong with you,” she said.
 “No longer will you be able to harm children.”

-Jurors in Chicago convicted Kelly last year on six of 13 counts: three counts of producing child porn and three of enticement of minors for sex.
+Jurors in Chicago convicted Kelly last year on six of 13 counts: three of producing child porn and three of enticement of minors for sex.
+Prosecutors did not get a conviction on the marquee charge: that Kelly and his then-business manager successfully rigged his state child pornography trial in 2008.

 Kelly rose from poverty in Chicago to become one of the world’s biggest R&B stars.
 Known for his smash hit “I Believe I Can Fly” and for sex-infused songs such as “Bump n’ Grind,” he sold millions of albums even after allegations about his abuse of girls began circulating publicly in the 1990s.